-This lecture/laboratory course is the second in a three part series, which will further investigate concepts of musculoskeletal examination and evaluation and will promote development of knowledge in differentiating musculoskeletal dysfunctions/disorders of the lumbar spine, pelvis, hip, knee, ankle, foot, and their associated structures.
+This lecture/laboratory course is the second in a three part series, which will further investigate concepts of musculoskeletal examination and evaluation and will promote development of knowledge in differentiating musculoskeletal dysfunctions/disorders of the ankle/foot, knee, hip, lumbar spine, pelvis, and their associated structures.
 Treatment philosophies and techniques (e.g. structure mobilization and stabilization) will be explored and applied in a conceptual framework emphasizing functional restoration.
-Basic care procedures will be presented including wheel chair parts and propulsion, transfer training, gait training, and environmental assessment and modification.
+Additionally, the use of the International Classification of Functioning, Disability and Health (ICF) will be used to describe a patient/client's impairments, activity and participation limitations.
+Basic care procedures will be presented including wheelchair parts and propulsion, transfer training, gait training, and environmental assessment and modification.
 In addition, a specialty area of aquatic therapy will be explored.
 Laboratories will promote development of skill in the application of examination and intervention techniques discussed in lecture.
 Techniques will be presented and practiced in the context of clinical problems.
 Students will have the opportunity to critically evaluate examination findings via paper cases to build differential diagnosing and problem solving skills.
-Students will participate in clinical observations and patient demonstrations in Clinical Exposure II to continue their handson experience with patients and to further develop patient-therapist and professional communication skills.
+Students will participate in clinical observations and patient demonstrations in Clinical Exposure to continue their hands-on experience with patients and to further develop patient-therapist and professional communication skills.
 Prerequisite: PT First Year Spring professional status or permission of PT Department.
-Offered Each Spring.
-(GR)

-PT 515L: Musculoskeletal Rehabilitation II Laboratory (0)
+PT 515L: Musculoskeletal Rehabilitation II Laboratory

-Laboratory techniques for Musculoskeletal Rehabilitation II.
+0 Credit Hour(s) Laboratory techniques for Musculoskeletal Rehabilitation II.
 Corequisite: PT 515.
-(GR)
+Session: Spring Year: All Years (GR)

-PT 516: Clinical Problem Solving in Musculoskeletal Rehabilitation (2)
+PT 516: Clinical Problem Solving in Musculoskeletal Rehabilitation

-This course is the third course in a three part series, which will provide students an opportunity to further explore topics in musculoskeletal rehabilitation through a problem based learning format.
+This course is the third course in a three part series which will provide students an opportunity to further explore topics in musculoskeletal rehabilitation through a problem based learning format.
 This course will have distinct but related units to promote and enhance further proficiency in musculoskeletal rehabilitation patient/client management.
 The student will have an opportunity to engage in both the cognitive and psychomotor domains of learning for thrust and non-thrust manipulation of the spine and extremities.
+Discussion of manipulation theory and current best evidence will be explored.
+Laboratory will be utilized to present, practice, and refine technique in spinal and extremity thrust and non-thrust manipulation using a case based model approach.
 Paper cases will be analyzed to further enhance differential diagnosis skills.
+Examination, evaluation, diagnosis, prognosis, and intervention strategies will be explored using current best evidence.
 Students will present a patient case from their summer clinical internship (PT 577) to allow the student learner further opportunity to critically think and problem solve as it relates to a patient with musculoskeletal pathology.
+Ideally, the patient selection would allow for further inquiry into examination, evaluation, diagnosis, prognosis, and intervention.
+To allow for maturation in critical thinking, the selection might include a challenging patient to examine, evaluate and treat with questionable positive outcomes.
 Students will be given carefully constructed musculoskeletal case studies not presented in Musculoskeletal Rehabilitation I or II (PT 514/PT 515).
-Through these case studies students will focus on knowledge and skills associated with examination and intervention in a higher order thinking manner.
-These cases will also highlight social / cultural / psychosocial issues, legal and ethical aspects of professional behavior, and integration of published literature into clinical practice.
+Through these case studies, students will focus on knowledge and skills associated with examination and intervention in a higher order thinking manner.
+These cases will also highlight social/cultural/psychosocial issues, legal and ethical aspects of professional behavior, and integration of published literature into clinical practice.
 Prerequisite: PT Second Year Fall professional status or permission of PT Department.
-Offered Each Fall.
-(GR)

-PT 517: Clinical Medicine I (1 - 3)
+PT 517: Clinical Medicine I